dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**:

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Input: DEM raster: Set the path to the DEM raster chosen in the previous step.
+- **Input: DEM raster**: Set the path to the DEM raster chosen in the previous step.

-- Input NoData value: Set this as -9999.
+- **Input NoData value**: Set this as -9999.

-- Input: Target CRS (i.e., Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
+- **Input: Target CRS** (i.e., Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
 This should be an equal area projection relevant to the country being processed.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Cellsize: Enter the cell size of the DEM raster in metres.
+- **Cellsize**: Enter the cell size of the DEM raster in metres.

 **Click Run.**

-This should produce the following outputs (a DEM raster and Real Surace Area raster) on the map canvas:
+This should produce the following outputs (a DEM raster and Real Surface Area raster) on the map canvas:

 |SubA_A4_tool_results1|